sklav/lxc-pywizard/README.md

 - Version information has been added.
 - Better Help messages added.
 - Some sane defaults have been added to ram and fs options which now default to  ram=512M and fs=2G
+- eliminated unnecessary hardcoded paths in script
+- made lvm optional --lvm=yes Default or --lvm=no option was there but not usable

 Future Additions (wish list)
 ============================